Vertech Academy LogoVERTECH

 5

-Type /toggle at the top of your dashboard.
-Name it "Quick Capture."
-Use this for brain dumps, random thoughts, and quick notes you will organize later.
+Add a "Quick Capture" section - A simple toggle block at the top of your dashboard for brain dumps, random thoughts, and quick notes you will organize later.
 Think of it as your inbox.
-When done: you have a collapsible section at the top of your hub for quick notes.

-Step 2: Take and Organize Class Notes in 2 Minutes
+Step 2: Taking Class Notes in Notion

 Key Concepts